Directory A to Z

 Website

-Working Chance helps women with convictions to develop the confidence, skills and self-belief they need to overcome any barriers to their employment, find jobs and build careers.
-We work with organisations of all sizes across all sectors to find opportunities for women that align with their skills and aspirations.
-Since 2009, Working Chance has supported thousands of women into employment and many more on their journeys towards financial independence.
-To women with convictions, a job is more than an income - it means a future where she and her family can flourish.
+It helps women with convictions to develop the confidence, skills and self-belief they need to overcome any barriers to their employment, find jobs and build careers.
+It works with organisations of all sizes across all sectors to find opportunities for women that align with their skills and aspirations.